AvanzaBank/AZAPicker/README.md

 ## License

-VRPicker is available under the Apache 2.0 license.
+AZAPicker is available under the Apache 2.0 license.
 See the LICENSE file for more info.